jj5/kickass-crypto/README.md

 and other config files.
 So stand-by for those updates.
 In the mean time...
 _just be very careful_.

+The preferred and supported way to nominate secrets in config files is as constants using the PHP define() function.
+The problem with using class fields or global variables is that the values can fairly easily leak into debug and logging code, this is less likely for constants.
+Similarly if you need to cache global/static data (such as read from the config file) the best way to do that is with a static variable in a function, using instance fields can more easily lead to secret leakage.

+One thing you should be very careful you don't do is manage your keys in anything other than a PHP file with a ".php" file extension.
+If you put your keys in a ".ini" file or something like that _they might very well be served as plain text by your web server_.
+So don't do that.
+Also be careful not to introduce syntax errors into your config file or other source files running in production because details might leak with the potential resulting error messages.

 ## Service locators

 This library provides two service locator functions which manage an instance of